Strategy 5 min read

 By introducing engineered friction, we force the user to achieve a "micro-win" before unlocking the next level of complexity.
 This ensures they experience value sequentially, building momentum toward conversion.

-Prospect->>Gate1: Signs up & completes basic config
+Prospect Signs up & completes basic config Gate1

-Gate1-->>Prospect: Unlocks intermediate features
+Gate1 Unlocks intermediate features Prospect

-Prospect->>Gate2: Executes first asynchronous workflow
+Prospect Executes first asynchronous workflow Gate2

-Gate2-->>Sales: ALERT: High Intent Signal
+Gate2 ALERT: High Intent Signal Sales

-Sales->>Prospect: Contextual Outreach based on Gate 2 success
+Sales Contextual Outreach based on Gate 2 success Prospect

 The data is clear: Scenario B yields fewer total active trial users, but significantly higher Product Qualified Leads (PQLs).
 We are trading vanity metrics (logins) for revenue metrics (verified adoption outcomes).
 If they cannot pass Gate 1, they were never going to buy anyway; stop wasting sales capacity on them.